joostdecock/site/pages/getting-started.md

 Both the drafting process, and the pattern your draft is based on, are implemented in code.

-It's an approach that is perhaps unusual (pattern designers are used to fire up Illustrator, not an IDE) but fits particularly well with the engineering challenge that are sewing patterns.
+It's an approach that is perhaps unusual (pattern designers are used to fire up Illustrator, not an <abbr title="Integrated Development Environment">IDE</abbr>) but fits particularly well with the engineering challenge that are sewing patterns.

 Moving a line a bit right or left in a graphical program is subjective, and hard to reproduce.
 With code, you know what is going on and what you are changing to the very last detail.

 ### We provide documentation

-This is arguably the hardest &mdash; and most time-consuming &mdash; work we do.
+This is certainly the most time-consuming work we do.
 But we do it nevertheless because we believe it is important.

-Everything we do, we try to document.
-To the best of our abilities and, with your help, even beyond that.
+We try to document everything.
+From the code we write to how to sew up our patterns.
+It's an ongoing process of tiny improvements that's never finished.

 ## What can freesewing do for me?